reactjs/React.NET/site/jekyll/guides/es6.md

 ---
 layout: docs
-title: ES6 Features
+title: ES6 Features (Babel)
 ---

-React can optionally use some ECMAScript 6 features thanks to the bundled version of [JSTransform](https://github.com/facebook/jstransform).
-ECMAScript 6 (or "ES6" for short) is the next version of ECMAScript/JavaScript and contains several useful features:
+ReactJS.NET supports the use of ECMAScript 6 features, thanks to [Babel](http://babeljs.io/).
+These features include:

 * **[Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/arrow_functions)** &mdash; A syntax for inline lambda functions similar to C#.
 These are very useful when combined with the `map` and `filter` methods of arrays: